The team at Newborn Screening Ontario (NSO) is made up of several dedicated clinical, laboratory, and administrative staff.

 NSO employs a variety of sophisticated instruments to carry out the analytical assays including mass spectrometry, high pressure liquid chromatography (HPLC), and fluorometry.
 The technologists are responsible for sample analysis and resulting, instrument maintenance and troubleshooting and the performance of quality assurance practices within the lab.
 Technologists are also involved in the research and development of new assays and instrumentation.

 The Medical Laboratory Technicians at Newborn Screening Ontario are responsible for the preanalytical processing of samples and for providing support to the technologists and other NSO team members to ensure the smooth functioning of the laboratory.
 The team is comprised of six technicians, each of whom brings with them an extensive background from various laboratory settings.

-Vicky Chaumont provides administrative support for the leadership team and the operations of the department, which includes coordinating special projects, symposiums and much more.
-Vicky Chaumont can be reached at 613-738-3222 x 3427 or firstname.lastname@example.org.
+They provide administrative support for the leadership team and the operations of the department, which includes coordinating special projects, symposiums and much more.
+They can be reached through the main NSO line at 613-738-3222.